pegasystems/dx-flutter-demo/README.md

 ### Hold your horses, Bill
 - You will need a Pega Platform 8.4 instance and a Constellation App configured.
 Lucky for us, Pega Platform 8.4 comes with a bundled demo Constellation App, aka.
 "Space Travel".
 You can use this app.
 - Your user will need `YourApp:PegaAPI` Role in the Access Group.
-Lucky for us, `user@constellation.com` (with `rules` password) , does already have this role.
+Lucky for us, `user@constellation.com`, does already have this role.

 ### I said, let's! get! started!